toojessy/Did-You-Hear-That/README.md

 ---
 ## Downloading

-Download the ZIP file from GitHub
+- Download the ZIP file from GitHub
+- Extract the files
+- Open the folder in VS code
+- Navigate to the src folder and open Game.java
+- Create a new terminal
+- Paste the run commands

 ---